PowerShell/ProjectMercury/README.md

 This is a repository of various A.I + Shell prototypes we have created to test out experiences and features. **ShellCopilot** is the latest and most finished prototype.
 It is a CLI tool that creates an interactive chat session with a registered Large Language Model.
+Currently we are in a **Private Preview** state and everything is subject to change.

 ![GIF showing demo of ShellCopilot](./docs/media/ShellCopilotDemo.gif)